TKMM-Team/Tkmm-Wiki/wwwroot/index.md

 ---

-TKMM is a mod manager and merger for tears of the Kingdom developed by [TKMM Team](./about).
+TKMM is a mod manager and merger for Tears of the Kingdom developed by [TKMM-Team](./about#the-team).

 If you would like to show your support for the project, please leave a star on the [GitHub repository](https://github.com/TKMM-Team/Tkmm).